Photoelectron Circular Dichroism of Aqueous-Phase Alanine: Experimental

 \begin{acknowledgement} We acknowledge DESY (Hamburg, Germany), a member of the Helmholtz Association (HGF), for the provision of experimental facilities.
 Parts of this research were carried out at PETRA~III at the P04 soft x-ray beamline.
 Beamtime was allocated for proposals II-20180012, I-20200682, II-20210015, I-20211126, and I-20230378.
 We thank the P04 beamline staff, in particular Dr. Moritz Hoesch and Jörn Seltmann, for their long-standing support for this project.
 We also thank the European Molecular Biology Laboratory for access to the circular dichroism spectrophotometer.
-We thank Prof. Petr Slavíček, Prof. Philipp Demekhin, former group members Dr. Anne Stephansen, Dr. Claudia Kolbeck, Dr. Marvin Pohl, Dr. Karen Mudryk, and Dr. Tillmann Buttersack, as well as current group members Harmanjot Kaur, Qi Zhou, Dr. Lukáš Tomaník, Dr. Nicolas Velasquez, Henrik Haak, and Sebastian Kray for valuable discussion and assistance with the transportation and preparation of our setup (EASI) for measurements at PETRA~III.
+We thank Prof. Petr Slavíček, Prof. Philipp Demekhin, former group members Dr. Anne Stephansen, Dr. Claudia Kolbeck, Dr. Marvin Pohl, Dr. Karen Mudryk, and Dr. Tillmann Buttersack, as well as current group members Harmanjot Kaur, Qi Zhou, Dr. Nicolas Velasquez, Henrik Haak, and Sebastian Kray for valuable discussion and assistance with the transportation and preparation of our setup (EASI) for measurements at PETRA~III.
+We thank Dr. Lukáš Tomaník for support generally and for providing assistance with the representative C~1s measurements specifically.

 D.S., U.H., M.P., B.C., and B.W. acknowledge funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program under Grant Agreement No. GAP 883759–AQUACHIRAL.
 F.T. acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project 509471550, Emmy Noether Programme.
 F.T. and B.W. acknowledges support by the MaxWater initiative of the Max-Planck-Gesellschaft.
 B.W. acknowledges support by the Deutsche Forschungsgemeinschaft (Wi 1327/5-1).
 S.T. acknowledges support from ISHIZUE 2024 of Kyoto University.